If you’re thinking of selling your home, here are some tips…

 This is a biggie – the kitchen is almost always the most important room in the house.
 It’s a place where, obviously, we prepare food but also the kids do their homework in it, we watch television in it, and we catch up with friends over coffee and host dinner parties there.
 So if you have any money to spend, spend it here.

-Buyers tend to go for properties where usable space has been maximised, and they may pick this element over the number of rooms/bedrooms so it’s important to create functional rooms.
+Buyers tend to go for properties where usable space has been maximized, and they may pick this element over the number of rooms/bedrooms so it’s important to create functional rooms.

 14. Don’t bother with the bedrooms

-They don’t need lots of work because there a personal space and the new owners will likely have different taste to you.
+They don’t need lots of work because they are personal spaces and the new owners will likely have different tastes to you.
 Focus on sprucing up what space you have with a few soft furnishings (and maybe a new set of curtains).

 15. Put in central heating